ermongroup/gac/README.md

 * dm_control

 ## Requirements
 We assume you have access to a gpu that can run CUDA 9.2 or above.
+We used `pytorch==1.10.1` with `cudatoolkit==11.3.1` in our experiments.
 The simplest way to install all required dependencies is to create an anaconda environment and activate it:
 ```
 conda env create -f conda_env.yaml
 source activate gac
 ```
-Next, install the `ReparamModule` package from [here](https://github.com/SsnL/PyTorch-Reparam-Module).
+Next, install the `ReparamModule` package following the instructions from [here](https://github.com/SsnL/PyTorch-Reparam-Module).

 ## Running Experiments